danielabmartins/devops-24-25-1241902/CA1/README.md

  - Use of *tags* to keep track of the versions of the application;
  - Develop a new feature to add a new field to the application (*Job Years*);
  - Add unit tests for testing the creation of Employees and the validation of their attributes;
- - Practice debugging both the server and the client.
+ - Practice debugging both the server and the client;
  - Use meaningful commits and tags.

 ### Development